GDP monthly estimate, UK: April 2024

 6. Cross-industry themes

-There were some common themes that were anecdotally reported (as part of the Monthly Business Survey (MBS) for production and services) to have played a part in performance across different industries.
+There were some common themes that were anecdotally reported (as part of the Office for National Statistics monthly surveys) to have played a part in performance across different industries.
 However, it is difficult to quantify the exact impact.

 Back to table of contents